-While in photography "an original is always better than a duplicate," Ciné-Kodak duplicates are almost indistinguishable in quality from originals.
+While in photography "an original is always better than a duplicate," Ciné-Kodak duplicates are indistinguishable in quality from originals.
 You may have as many duplicates made of your film as you wish.

-If you want duplicates of any film which you make, be sure to send it to us as promptly as possible, and before the original has had an opportunity to become damaged from any cause.
-The best way to order these duplicates is to send the original film to us together with your order for duplicates immediately after you have projected it the first time.
+If you want duplicates of any film which you make, send it to us as promptly as possible, and before the original has had an opportunity to become damaged from any cause.
+The best way to order duplicates is to send the original film to us together with your order for duplicates immediately after you have projected it the first time.